andrewdavidsmith/transferase/docs/r.md

 ### Initialize logger

 Initialize logging for transferase.
-This function is called automatically when `library(transferase)` is loaded.
+This function is called automatically when `library(Rxfr)` is loaded.
 You will never need to use it, and it takes no arguments anyway.

 Usage: